hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 @iceflow19 is zombie

 [11:26:44](#16540828043158zAgMh:gitter.im) <GiuseppeChillemi (GiuseppeChillemi)>:
 OMG, you are confusing me.
 Is it an affirmation?
 Is it a Joke?
 Is someone else with a fake account?
 Is he really a Zombie from the world of deads?
 Do you know something about @iceflow19 we do not know?
-Are you him??? í ½í¸±
+Are you him??? ğŸ˜±

 [11:31:41](#16540831013164crSjF:gitter.im) <ne1uno (ne1uno)>:
 never let a crisis go to waste

 [12:54:36](#16540880763184GnDGT:gitter.im) <GiuseppeChillemi (GiuseppeChillemi)>:
-You have been awarded with the first prize in cryptology. í ¼í¿†
+You have been awarded with the first prize in cryptology. ğŸ†

 [19:21:25](#16541112853261UbCkF:gitter.im) <cosacam1 (cosacam1)>:
 Hi everybody